Healthcare Access, Challenges and Opportunities

 Smith said health care needs to go back to an earlier model, which emphasized the physical home and self-reliance, along with school and health-care partnerships.
 “Let’s educate our people.
 Let’s get with the [Dallas] ISD, let’s get those community liaisons back into the schools so that the health-care provider can have an educational link provider, and we can take a look at holistically taking care of our population.”

 Also, he said, it’s important to remember that all education takes time.
-“I hear a lot about the (food) dessert, and there’s definitely a dessert in my community.
+“I hear a lot about the (food) desert, and there’s definitely a desert in my community.
 But access is one thing, and eating arugula is another,” he said to other panelists’ laughter.

 “If you’ve grown up eating potato chips and pickles and candy and those sorts of things and we introduce arugula or kale or something like that—well, arugula is a learning curve.”

 Hinton recalled his mom trying to make him eat lima beans: “You do have to meet people where they are,” he said with a chuckle.
 “You have to help them understand the healthy foods versus the types of foods they’ve grown up with.”

 Hill: Responding to a query from Hinton about food deserts, he said, “Whenever you talk about food insecurities or food deserts, you can’t have that conversation without talking about factors of poverty and other economic issues in the community,” he said.
 Education and income come into play when there’s a shortage of healthy food available in a community.